Kent County Cricket Club: Kent Cricket Academy

-Kent established an academy in 2003 with the aim of developing future first-class cricketers.
-The academy is based at the St Lawrence Ground in Canterbury and makes use of the Ames-Levett Sports Centre at the ground.
-It has produced over 25 first-term players for the county, including former club captain Sam Northeast and senior England internationals Tammy Beaumont, Sam Billings, Zak Crawley, Joe Denly, Natasha Farrant, Lydia Greenway and Jo Watts.
-The leading academy scholar is awarded the John Aitken Gray trophy each year.
-Past winners have included county First XI players Daniel Bell-Drummond, Alex Blake and Ollie Robinson.
+Kent established an academy in 2003, with former wicket-keeper Simon Willis as its first director.
+Its aim is the development of future cricketers, and it is based at the St Lawrence Ground where it makes use of the Ames-Levett Sports Centre.
+The academy has produced 25 first-team players for the county, including England internationals Tammy Beaumont, Sam Billings, Joe Denly, and Lydia Greenway.